Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 There may be many triggers initially in newly adopted dogs as they are in a transitional state where they are learning about their new surroundings.
 New dogs may startle from indoor noises, outdoor noises, and sounds and movements coming from people and other animals sharing the household.

 For instance, when it comes to indoor noises, a dog may startle when the dishwasher is turned on when the vacuum is passed around, when a door is closed or when an item falls to the ground.
-Outdoor noises that may be perceived as scary may include car sounds, other dogs barking, or sounds produced from people living nearby.
+Outdoor noises that may be perceived as scary may include car sounds, other dogs barking, or sounds produced by people living nearby.

 Other dogs may be uncomfortable with the owner coughing, sneezing, or laughing.
 Some sensitive dogs may be fearful of owners coming inside a room or through a door when carrying many items.
 Others may even dislike certain deep voices and may have a hard time if they are fearful of men.

 When compiling a list of startling, fear-evoking stimuli, it may help to place them in a hierarchical order so as to know which ones need to be worked on the most.
 At the top of the list, therefore, it would be important to place stimuli/happenings which trigger the dog to bark, retreat, and hide, while at the bottom are those that may just awaken the dog from sleep, triggering a slight orienting response and then the dog resumes back to sleep.

 Chances are, the dog's response to stimuli listed at the bottom of the list may lower as the dog's senses habituate and the dog no longer responds to them.
 However, it's always a good idea to keep an eye on how the dog responds to these triggers overtime just to ensure progress.